doddsy/githook/README.md

 After the initial `?webhook=<your webhook URL>`, other parameters are supported but not required if default functionality is fine.
 These are listed here.

 - `&hideAuthor` - Hides author from commit messages
+- `&hideBranch` - Hides the commit branch from embed title
+- `&color=` or `&colour=` - Yes, you can use either spelling!
+Specify a color in hexadecimal and the embed "pill" will have this colour.
+If it's incorrect, the colour defaults to `#da143c`.
+    - Acceptable values for this are `fff`, `123`, `ff4500`, `000000` and any other hexadecimal color code you can think of.
+Just don't include a `#`.